Rob Blanchflower

-Robert J. Blanchflower (born June 8, 1990) is a former American football tight end.
-He was drafted by the Pittsburgh Steelers in the seventh round of the 2014 NFL Draft.
+Robert J. Blanchflower (born June 8, 1990) is an American former professional football tight end.
+He was selected by the Pittsburgh Steelers in the seventh round of the 2014 NFL draft.
 He played college football at Massachusetts.

-High school career
+Early life

-In high school, Blanchflower was on the football and basketball team and was teammates with current Philadelphia Eagles tight end Richard Rodgers II.
+In high school, Blanchflower was on the football and basketball team and was teammates with former Philadelphia Eagles tight end Richard Rodgers.
 He also played with former Denver Broncos practice squad tight end, Dan Light, at St. John's, for the football team.

 Professional career

-Blanchflower was drafted by the Pittsburgh Steelers with the 230th pick in the 2014 NFL Draft.
+Blanchflower was selected by the Pittsburgh Steelers in the seventh round with the 230th pick in the 2014 NFL draft.
 On August 30, 2014, Blanchflower was among the final cuts for the Steelers.
 The next day, he was added to their practice squad.
 On January 5, 2015, the Steelers signed Blanchflower to a reserve/future contract.
 On August 6, 2015, he was waived/injured to make room for tight end Ray Hamilton.
 After he cleared waivers, he was placed on their injured reserve, ending his season.
 On February 16, 2016, the Steelers released Blanchflower.